skattjakt/Custodian/readme.md

-# Prototype for OTC system between any ERC20 token
+# Simple prototype for OTC system between any ERC20 token